abdo-355/drag_drop_proj/README.md

 # drag_drop_proj
-implementing my knowledge of TypeScript by building this project
+practicing my knowledge of TypeScript by building this project